DevMountain/DevMtn-Node-Introduction/README.md

 In this project we will go over the basics of setting up a node server that can serve HTML files, test our server's endpoints using postman, and learn how to use the body and parameters of a request.

-## Setup

-In order to get started with the project we will need to do the following:

-* Create a directory called server in the root of the project ( `mkdir server` )
-* `cd` into server

 ## Step 1

 ### Summary